 What Should You Use Instead?

 Alternative products to aerosol spray sunscreen and conventional sunblock lotion are mineral-based sunscreens, preferably containing the ingredients zinc oxide and titanium dioxide.
-The FDA says both of these ingredients are safe and the combination of these two provides broad-spectrum protection.
+The FDA says both of these ingredients are safe, and the combination of these two provides broad-spectrum protection.

 Remember to stay away from products with oxybenzone and octinoxate (harmful chemicals).
 Instead, choose sunscreens that have only zinc oxide and titanium dioxide (natural minerals).
 Here is a list of some great alternative sunscreens that are safer for your kids: